Fork me on GitHub

 in x + y

 In an imperative language, generating a random number mutates the state, so it cannot be reused.
-In languages Haskell, you can use a state monad to simulate the same thing, and similarly avoid reuse.
+In languages such as Haskell, you can use a state monad to simulate the same thing.
 In Futhark, it turns out you can imitate a form of affine types using Futhark’s slightly obscure support for uniqueness types.
-Affine type allows you to express that a value can be used at most once (whereas linear types allow you to require exactly once, which is why they are useful for resource management, as then the last use must be a cleanup function).
+Affine types allow you to express that a value can be used at most once.
+A related notion is linear types, where a value must be used exactly once, which is why linear types are useful for resource management, as then the last use must be a cleanup function.
 By constructing an RNG library such that number generation consumes a state and produces a new one, we can ensure that each state is used at most once.

 Although uniqueness types are really designed for dealing with arrays, they can also be used for abstract types via the module system.
 So first we define a module that describes the RNG interface: